yandex-cloud/docs/en/managed-kafka/operations/connect.md

 - Over the internet

-   {% if audience != "internal" %}

    [Configure all security groups](../../vpc/operations/security-group-add-rule.md) in your cluster to allow incoming traffic on port 9091 from any IP.
 To do this, create the following rule for incoming traffic:

-   {% else %}

-   Configure all security groups in your cluster to allow incoming traffic on port 9091 from any IP.
-To do this, create the following rule for incoming traffic:

-   {% endif %}
    * Port range: `9091`.
    * Protocol: `TCP`.
    * Source: `CIDR`.